 The tax rates and thresholds for Scotland are different, these are:

 As with the rest of the UK, once your total income exceeds £100,000 in the year your personal allowance will be reduced by £1 for every £2 you earn over £100,000.
 This is in line with the rest of the UK meaning the other thresholds are impacted accordingly as a result.

 We have had a few altered promises over the previous tax year which saw various changes planned only to be either reversed or changed again.
 Changes of note are the increase from 41% to 42% and from 46% to 47% on the Scottish Higher Rate and Top Rate bands respectively, and also the change of the Additional Rate/Top Rate threshold which has been reduced from £150,000 to £125,140.

 From 2023/24 we will also see a change in dividend tax rates following the previous budget which sees the tax free dividend allowance reduced from £2,000 to £1,000.

 The rates of tax on dividends from April 2023 will be as follows:

 Basic rate dividends: 8.75%

 Additional rate dividends: 39.35%

-The new dividend tax rates will apply to all dividends declared on or after 6th April 2022.
+The new dividend allowance will apply to all dividends declared on or after 6th April 2023.